IBM/watsonx-code-assistant/README.md

 IBM® watsonx™ Code Assistant is an innovative, generative AI coding companion that offers robust, contextually aware assistance for popular programming languages including Go, C, C++, Java, JavaScript, Python, TypeScript, and more.
 Seamlessly integrated into your IDE, you can accelerate your productivity and simplify coding tasks, all with trust, security, and compliance.

-**Note for IBM Granite.Code users**: IBM Granite.Code is now IBM watsonx Code Assistant Individual.
-For individual users, you can continue to use Ollama to access a local IBM Granite model.
-For increased performance and new features, provision a trial of watsonx Code Assistant on IBM Cloud.
-For more information, see the [IBM Cloud catalog](https://cloud.ibm.com/catalog/services/ibm-watsonx-code-assistant).

 ## Features

 ### Get code suggestions